 Step-5.
 The last step is to connect the two routers with a network cable.
 Connect both the cable ends to the LAN ports.

 The Wi-Fi signal gets attenuated due to concrete walls or where there is a large number of glass windows.
-You can easily extend the range of signal strength by configuring any old router as an access point in existing network.
-Let me know if you have faced any difficulty in settings or other configuration.
+You can easily extend the range of signal strength by configuring any old router as an access point in the existing network.
+Let me know if you have faced any difficulty in settings or other configurations.